SoTL Scholars Program

 Do I need to be teaching my own course in order to successfully complete this program?

-No. Since not all graduate students are instructors of record, you may participate in the Program by identifying an instructor-of-record “host” who will grant you access access to his or her students for your project (e.g., you may survey the students, analyze one set of anonymous papers or exams, or gather evidence of their learning in some other way relevant to your project).
-You will work out the details of this plan early in the Program and in agreement with this instructor of record–and in accordance with Vanderbilt’s Institutional Review Board (IRB).
+No. Since not all graduate students are instructors of record, you may participate in the Program by identifying an instructor-of-record “host” who will grant you access access to his or her students for your project (e.g., surveying the students, analyzing a set of anonymous papers or exams, or gathering evidence of their learning in some other way relevant to your project).
 This host may be another TA or a faculty member.
 The host may be in your department, or another.
 The students should be an appropriate demographic for your question about student learning.
+You’ll work out the details of this plan early in the Program and in agreement with this instructor of record–and in accordance with Vanderbilt’s Institutional Review Board (IRB).

 What if I need more than two semesters to complete my project?